aucad/cge/README.md

 - **Classifiers**: Keras deep neural network and tree-based ensemble XGBoost.
 - **Data sets**: 4 different data sets from different domains.

+Data set constraints are configurable inputs of an experiment.
+The configuration files in `config/` show examples of how to specify constraints.

 **Comparison.** We also include a comparison attack, Constrained Projected Gradient Descent (C-PGD).
-It uses a different constraint evaluation approach, introduced by [Simonetto et al](https://arxiv.org/abs/2112.01156).
+It uses a different constraint evaluation approach introduced by [Simonetto et al](https://arxiv.org/abs/2112.01156).

 **Data sets**